Skip to main content

 The course is designed to address how international environmental law is constantly evolving, how it has shaped legal principles, and how it works together with other areas of law.

-The Dissertation is based on your particular research interest in an area of international environmental law and can be of one of three lengths – 10,000, 15,000 or 20,000 words.
-It is equivalent to 2, 2.5 or 3 modules, depending on word count.
+is based on your particular research interest in an area of international environmental law and can be of one of two lengths – 10,000 or 15,000 words.
+It is equivalent to 2 or 2.5 modules, depending on word count.

 Depending on the dissertation length and prior subject knowledge, you can choose a number of subject specific optional modules (* indicates half modules) which in previous years have included: